apache/cloudstack-documentation/source/upgrading/upgrade/_sysvm_templates.rst

 .. sub-section included in upgrade notes.

-Update System-VM templates
+Update System VM Templates
 --------------------------

 .. note::
-   From ACS 4.16 onwards, CloudStack will support automatic registration of systemVM templates (when using noredist packages), if not done prior initiating upgrade.
+   From ACS 4.16 onwards, CloudStack will support automatic registration of System VM Templates (when using noredist packages), if not done prior initiating upgrade.
 However, the usual upgrade process continues to be supported.

 #.
 While running the existing |version_to_upgrade| system, log in to the UI as